-As for the Russian and Ukrainian operations potential scenarios vary over a wide spectrum.
+Currently it is difficult to quantify the ramifications of the Russian-Ukrainian conflict on the Russian and Ukrainian operations, potential scenarios vary over a wide spectrum.

-Provided that there won't be a meaningful deterioration in the macroeconomic performance for the rest of the Group, i.e. without the Russian and Ukrainian operations, the management guidance for 2022 might develop as follows:
+Assuming that the conflict doesn't exert a material negative effect on the rest of the Group, the 2022 performance of the rest of the Group, i.e. without the Russian and Ukrainian operations, might develop as follows:

-- Performing (Stage 1+2) organic loan volume growth might be close to 10% y-o-y (FX-adjusted); - Following the steady erosion during the last couple of years the net interest margin may stabilize; - The adjusted profitability indicator may decrease slightly; - The credit risk cost ratio may double to around 40 bps; - The operating cost efficiency ratios may be similar to 2021.
+- Performing (Stage 1+2) organic loan volume growth might be around 10% y-o-y (FX-adjusted). - Following the steady erosion during the last couple of years the net interest margin may stabilize. - The adjusted profitability indicator, the credit risk cost ratio and the operating cost efficiency ratios may be similar to 2021.